Everything You Need to Know About Verbal and Non-verbal Learning Disabilities

 Educate yourself as much as possible and most importantly, nurture your child's strengths.
 Pay special attention to their passions, skills, and interests, while actively pursuing treatments and services for areas of difficulty.

 If your child needs more support to succeed in an academic setting, consider reaching out to Brain Balance Centers.
-For over a decade, we’ve helped over 30,000 children improve the critical skills needed to create a brighter path for their future.
+For over a decade, we’ve helped over 50,000 individuals improve the critical skills needed to create a brighter path for their future.
 Contact us online or call 800-877-5500 to learn more about how the Brain Balance Program can help.
 You can also view the research and results of the program on the website.